masher92/Peat_depth_model/CleanInputData/ReadMe.md

 ### Cleaning data

-Peat depth measurement data was provided by Yorkshire Peat Partnership for four areas in the Yorkshire Dales.
+Peat depth measurement data was provided by Yorkshire Peat Partnership for four areas in the Yorkshire Dales:
 * Humberstones
 * Melbecks and Reeth
 * Newhouse